nondejus/AwesomeUnityCommunity/README.md

 ## Computer Vision & Tracking <a name="computer-vision-and-tracking"></a>

+* [Azure Kinect](https://azure.microsoft.com/es-es/services/kinect-dk/ "") - A developer kit and PC peripheral with advanced artificial intelligence (AI) sensors for sophisticated computer vision and speech models.
+It combines a best-in-class depth sensor and spatial microphone array with a video camera and orientation sensor—all in one small device with multiple modes, options, and SDKs.
 * [Leap Motion](https://www.leapmotion.com/ "") - A computer hardware sensor device that supports hand and finger motions as input, analogous to a mouse, but requires no hand contact or touching.
 * [Leap Motion Core Assets](https://github.com/leapmotion/LeapMotionCoreAssets "") - Unity Assets for Leap Motion v2 Skeletal Tracking.
 * [Myo](https://support.getmyo.com/hc/en-us) - A gesture control armband developed by Thalmic Labs.
 See [link](https://xinreality.com/wiki/Myo).